 Impacts on Local People Native people often lose their land and livelihoods to large palm-oil companies.
 Most of the money from non-sustainably produced palm oil does not trickle down to local people.
 Many industrial palm oil plantations also rely on the use of forced and child labor.
 In Malaysia and Indonesia, child labor has been documented and allegations of modern-day slavery on plantations across Malaysia are common.

-On site help for Wildlife affected by the Palm oil crisis: Oakland Zoo partners with non-profit conservation organizations in Southeast Asia, such as the Bornean Sun Bear Conservation Centre that cares for and rehabilitates Sun Bears displaced by the deforestation of unsustainable Palm oil plantations.
+Oakland Zoo partners with non-profit conservation organizations in Southeast Asia, such as the Bornean Sun Bear Conservation Centre that cares for and rehabilitates Sun Bears displaced by the deforestation of unsustainable palm oil plantations.

-Expertise in the field: Oakland Zoo’s own Maria Trenary, Senior Veterinary Technician, travelled to Malaysia to provide hands-on assistance in moving and providing medical care to the Sun Bears currently affected by the Palm oil crisis at the Bornean Sun Bear Conservation Centre.
+Oakland Zoo’s staff has traveled to Malaysia to provide hands-on assistance in moving and providing medical care to the sun Bears currently affected by the palm oil crisis at the Bornean Sun Bear Conservation Centre.
 Oakland Zoo’s Conservation Expeditions to Borneo include four days of skilled volunteering in whatever capacity is needed by the BSBCC at that time.